angular/angular/aio/content/guide/observables.md

 # Using observables to pass values

 Observables provide support for passing messages between parts of your application.
-They are used frequently in Angular and are the recommended technique for event handling, asynchronous programming, and handling multiple values.
+They are used frequently in the Angular API, and are the recommended technique for event handling, asynchronous programming, and handling multiple values.

+## How observables work

 The observer pattern is a software design pattern in which an object (sometimes called the *subject*) maintains a list of its dependents, called *observers*, and notifies them automatically of state changes.
 This pattern is similar (but not identical) to the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern "Wikipedia") design pattern.